AndrewYonan/DFABuilder/README.md

 Example Usage Instructions:

+Navigate to the "src" directory

 Compilation:
-Must run:
+run:
 $ make

 this produces an executable called "build_dfa", which should be run as follows: